 Here at Treleavens we do things differently: instead of producing vast quantities of mixture as cheaply as possible, our primary goal is to make the finest ice creams and sorbets in the West Country.

 Rather than using free flow machines, we create our ice cream and sorbets in batches to guarantee quality.
-We limit the amount of air in each batch so there’s more mixture in every tub of ice cream we make.
+We limit the amount of air in each batch so there’s more mixture in every tub we make.
 If you don’t believe us, just pick one up – it feels much heavier than cheaper brands.

 So you see, weight really does matter when it comes to ice cream.
+Get in touch with our wonderful team today to organise a tasting to discuss Treleavens being stocked by your establishment.